Marine Energy – Wave and Offshore Wind Power

 According to a 2011 study by the Electric Policy Research Institute, Oregon’s total annual available wave energy in the inner shelf alone is equal to 143 terawatt-hours per year (TWh/yr), or 143 billion kilowatt-hours per year (KWh/yr).
 That's equal to six Grande Coulee dams and enough energy to power 28 million homes.

-Oregon has twice the inner shelf resource of Washington (inner shelf refers to notional 50-meter depth).
+Oregon has twice the inner shelf resource than Washington (inner shelf refers to notional 50-meter depth).
 The outer shelf (notional 200-meter depth contour) has another 179 TWh/year.

 Why are marine renewable energy projects valuable to the Oregon coast?